Ron-Ldn/nodalize/docs/market_betas.md

 ## Disclaimer

 **The model and code below are for illustration only.
-We will not claim any kind of accuracy in the final data.**
+We will not claim any kind of accuracy in the final model and data.**

 ## Imports